 By auditing databases for compliance, establishing standards and cybersecurity policies, controlling user access, and using real-time database monitoring, schools can protect their critical data against breaches.
 One of the most critical first steps to implementing any cybersecurity strategy is multi factor authentication (MFA) for all accounts, to mitigate the risk of data breaches and being compromised by threat actors.

 GRAND VIEW UNIVERSITY MFA EXAMPLE:

-Imagine yourself in a leadership role at a college, with thousands of employees and students who do not have the MFA option.
+Imagine yourself in a leadership role on a college campus, with thousands of employees and students who do not have the choice to use multi factor authentication.
 Such was the case for Grand View University.
-In a PortalGuard webinar co-hosted by Eric Link, Systems Administrator for Grand View, the adoption of PortalGuard’s identity management solutions, including Multi-Factor Authentication (MFA) and Self-Service Password Reset (SSPR), and their positive impact on the University are examined.
+In a PortalGuard webinar co-hosted by Eric Link, Systems Administrator for Grand View, the adoption of PortalGuard’s identity management solutions, including Multi Factor Authentication and Self-Service Password Reset (SSPR), and their positive impact on the University are examined.